pixelschrubber/grunting-kameleoon/README.md

 - Set a site for the current setup, this will be saved into kameleoon-configuration automatically

 `grunt previewLocalTest`
-- Almost finished.
-Start a local server, with content from scrapeLocalTest
+- Start a local server, with content from scrapeLocalTest, usually index.html and variation-0.html - will listen to localhost:1337

 `injectTestAssets`
 - This task is being called by scrapeLocalTest in order to insert js and css for the local preview and generating the variations as static files